 Relatives as Parents Program (RAPP) works with families, older adults and other relatives caring for grandchildren, nieces and nephews throughout Dutchess County providing educational workshops, support groups, respite events, inter-generational activities, referrals and resources for caregivers raising their relative children.
 RAPP staff works with relative caregivers and their children to provide a fun, safe, welcoming space for them to connect with other families in similar situations to their own.

-Coffee and Conversation Support Groups are held in three locations covering Poughkeepsie, Southern
+Coffee and Conversation Support Groups are held in four meeting locations...